Job Fair Tips for Candidates

 Prepare your Pitch.

-- Prepare a 15 second pitch about yourself – what skills and accomplishments do you bring to this company that they will benefit from, what makes you unique?
+- Prepare a 15-second pitch about yourself – what skills and accomplishments do you bring that will benefit this company.
+What makes you unique?

 At the Career Fair